walterioo/bamazon/README.md

 2. npm install to insall required packages

-3. Run squema.sql and seed.sql
+3. Run squema.sql and seed.sql in MySQLWorkbench or equivalent

 4. Start MAMP server or equivalent